 Many disabled people have pets.
 A Service or Assistance Dog is distinguished from a pet by the specific physical tasks they have been trained to complete.
 A Service or Assistance Dog is individually trained to complete specific identifiable physical tasks that its disabled owner has trouble completing for him or herself.
 In other words, simply having a disability is not enough to qualify a pet as a Service or Assistance Dog.
 While it is illegal for someone to ask about your disability, they may ask what physical tasks your dog has been trained to complete.

-Individual training is the process by which a dog is specifically taught a behavior or task through rewards, praise or corrections.
-Methods may include using treats, clicker training or praise.
 Natural dog behavior such as protectiveness, barking, licking or comforting an owner are not considered appropriate tasks under the ADA, even if those actions help the disabled owner.

-What is a Physical Task?
+What is a physical task?

 A physical task is a chore or behavior that a Service or Assistance Animal performs, on command or cue, to help a disabled person with something that they can not easily do for themselves.